Ukrainian–Soviet War: December 1917–April 1918

-Once the Bolsheviks took Kiev, they began an offensive in right-bank Ukraine.
+Once the Bolsheviks took Kyiv, they began an offensive in right-bank Ukraine.
 However, on February 9, the UNR signed the Treaty of Brest-Litovsk and thus received aid from German and Austro-Hungarian troops in late February, over 450,000 troops.
 In exchange for military aid, the Ukrainians were to deliver foodstuffs to the Central Powers.
-Under the command of Symon Petlura, the combined forces pushed the Bolsheviks out of Right Bank Ukraine and retook Kiev on March 1.
-Because of the socialist policies of the Rada, mainly the policy of land nationalization which affected food exports to the Central Powers, on April 28 the German forces disbanded the Central Rada and installed the Hetman government in its place.
+Under the command of Symon Petlura, the combined forces pushed the Bolsheviks out of Right-Bank Ukraine and retook Kyiv on March 1.
+Because of the socialist policies of the Rada, mainly the policy on land, which affected food exports to the Central Powers, on April 28 the German forces disbanded the Central Rada and installed the Hetman government in its place.
 Ukrainian, German, and Austro-Hungarian armies continued making gains, taking back left-bank Ukraine, Crimea and the Donets Basin.
 These setbacks forced the Bolsheviks to sign a preliminary peace treaty with the Ukrainian People's Republic on June 12.